deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 layout: default
 ---

-# Monte Carlo Methods, Markov Chains and Machine Learning
+# Markov Chains, Monte Carlo Methods, and Machine Learning

 Markov Chain Monte Carlo is a method to sample from a population with a complicated distribution.
 OK.